hexfaktor/hex_faktor_web/README.md

-# HexFaktor Website
+# HexFaktor discontinued

-This is the Phoenix app that runs http://hexfaktor.org
+This service is currently unavailable.
+I will have to find the time to make it GDPR compliant.

-Please report any issue, so we can improve this service together.
+In the meantime you can look at alternatives like [Dependabot for Elixir](https://dependabot.com/elixir.html).